ccxt-rest/ccxt-rest-website/source/50_generated_api.html.md

 `GET /exchange/{exchangeName}/{exchangeId}/trades/mine`

-Get my trades of the exchange referenced by the exchangeName and exchangeId
+Get my trades of the exchange referenced by the exchangeName and exchangeId.
+Parameters listed here are common to all exchanges.
+But any other parameter passed would be forwarded as well into the exchange.

 <h3 id="fetchmytrades-parameters">Parameters</h3>